arnoweb/machine-learning-linearreg-kneighbours-kfold/README.md

-# machine-learning-with-airbnb-data
-Machine learning with Python - Nearest Neighbors used on Airbnb data
+# Machine Learning in Python with use of Linear Regression, Nearest Neighbours Kfold